eola-z-CS2103/CS2101/docs/UserGuide.md

 [Table of Contents](#table-of-contents)

-### <u>Category 3 - Find/view contacts</u>
+### <u>Category 2 - View contact details</u>

-This category is centered around managing contacts displayed in your NetworkBook.
+This category is centered around displaying and using contact details you previously stored.
+It contains commands that allow you to **retrieve** and **use** information efficiently.
 Relevant commands and explanations of their functionalities are outlined below:

 #### List all contacts: `list`